favouritemary/Age-program/README.md

 ### Python programme to calculate age from date of birth

-This programme shows the number of years, months, days, hours, minutes ans seconds from the entered date of birth.
+This programme calculate age in years, months, days, hours, minutes and seconds from the date of birth.
 It uses the input function directing the user on what and how to enter the correct values.